-Texas-style brisket, ribs, sausages, and creative sides
+Texas-style BBQ with smoked brisket, ribs, and sausages

 "Just across the street from the burger shop, this smokehouse-brewery showcases smoked brisket, tri-tip, and pulled pork starring in mac and cheese, sandwiches, and tacos; it’s no longer affiliated with James Beard Award finalist Daniel Castillo’s Heritage Barbecue in San Juan Capistrano." - Noah Lederman